 This does not mean that there is no room for exceptions.
 It is best for the school if requests for an exception are presented to a tuition assistance committee in writing, and that the committee meets, discusses the request, and states their reasons for exception in a written statement placed in the applicant's file.
 All Awards Must Treat Applicants Consistently (but not necessarily equally) The same data must be collected and evaluated on each applicant and the same formula must be used for each application’s calculation.
 The same guidelines and opportunities for exception must be available to all applicants, and the same criteria for awards must apply to all applicants.

 This does not mean that every applicant is treated equally.
-For instance, you may want to have a Pastor’s Scholarship because you want to encourage local pastors to enroll their children in your school.
+For instance, you may want to have a Pastor’s Scholarship to encourage local pastors to enroll their children in your school.
 All pastors must be treated equally, but not all applicants qualify for the Pastor’s Scholarship.
-You could even prescribe those pastors who qualify for the Pastor’s Scholarship must live within 10 miles of the school, or any other such stipulation.
+You could even prescribe that pastors who are eligible for the Pastor’s Scholarship must live within 10 miles of the school, or any other such stipulation.
 Just remember, consistent, but not necessarily equal.

 Bartering Volunteer Work in Exchange for Tuition Aid Some schools require that aid recipients “volunteer” for a certain number of hours each semester.
 This is their way of offsetting or recovering some of the school's tuition aid budget.
 All “barter” or “work scholarships” must be either required of everyone or treated as income subject to withholding.